 To be a convergent leader is to show that another way of living is possible.
 Convergent leaders strive to operate at the intersection of foresight, service, innovation, and justice, balancing a rootedness in community with a profound understanding of their own change-making potential.
 To be a convergent leader is to continuously strive towards this intersection.
 It is a life commitment.

-Deputy Director, Lead For Minnesota
+Executive Director, Lead For North Carolina;

 Director of Programs, Lead For Minnesota